 Critics claim that sparring does not simulate actual conflict.
 Nothing does, not even actual conflicts.
 Combat with swords doesn’t simulate a bar-fight.
 Domestic violence is different than being mugged.
 Sparring is designed to be safe and fun.
 Violence isn’t safe, isn’t fun, and training to be ready for violence will always be somewhat limited.

 However, sparring will teach you many things that might save your life.
-It will teach you how to time your kicks against an aggressor, how to move, how to attack and follow up when the first attack doesn’t work.
+It will teach you how to time your defense against an aggressor, how to move, how to attack and follow up when the first attack doesn’t work.
 Perhaps more importantly, sparring will teach you to keep going after you’ve been jumped, rushed, or even hit.
 Many trained martial artists will still freeze after being hit in the face.
 Sparring on a regular basis teaches the body to accept hits, to move in ways that minimizes the impact, and to keep going.
 You will also learn to relax.
 Tension slows the body, yet when faced with an aggressive opponent, we all do it, at first.
 But experience in sparring allows us to stay loose, to breathe, to move.
 Finally, sparring is fun.
 Aside from testing our martial techniques, sparring is the kind of sport that challenges us physically and mentally.
 As good as you become, there is always more to improve upon.
 There are always new opponents, there are the same opponents coming back after they’ve learned your weaknesses.
 Every sparring class is a new, different, transforming event.
 A new chance to learn some little piece, technique, or over-arching principle.
 We have many reasons we spar, but ultimately, sparring is like dancing or singing.
 You do it because you love to do it.

 -Written by a member of the Yong Studios family, Daniel H. Jeffers